-A. An owner's lien, as provided under the Self-Service Storage Lien Act [48-11-1 to 48-11-9 NMSA 1978], for a claim that has become due may be satisfied as follows:
+A. An owner's lien, as provided under the Self-Service Storage Lien Act, for a claim that has become due may be satisfied as follows:

-(1) after the occupant has been in default continuously for a period of five days, the owner may deny the occupant access to his space for storage;
+(1) after the occupant has been in default continuously for a period of five days, the owner may deny the occupant access to the occupant's space for storage;

-(2) after the occupant has been in default continuously for a period of thirty days, the owner may enter the space and may remove the personal property within it to a safe place, providing that the owner has sent a notice of intent to enforce a lien pursuant to Subsection B of this section to the occupant at his last known address within five days of entering the space.
+(2) after the occupant has been in default continuously for a period of thirty days, the owner may enter the space and may remove the personal property within it to a safe place; provided that the owner has sent a notice of intent to enforce a lien, pursuant to Subsection B of this section, to the occupant at the occupant's last known address within five days of entering the space.
 The owner shall also give notice to all lienholders listed in the disclosure provision in the rental agreement; and